-56 COUNTERS 15 BATTLEFIELD DAMAGE MARKERS Blaze, Haze, Smoke, Wreck.
+54 COUNTERS 15 BATTLEFIELD DAMAGE MARKERS Blaze, Haze, Smoke, Wreck.
 These are placed on the board when the indicating asset or event is played, or when a vehicle is eliminated it is replaced by a wreck.
 12 VEHICLE DAMAGE MARKERS One of these is randomly chosen by the owner of a vehicle when it is reduced.
 They look at it and place it face-down by the vehicle.
 The other player does not know what damage your vehicle has taken unless they take a spotting action.
 When a reduced vehicle is reduced for a second time it is destroyed.
-29 FOG OF WAR MARKERS Placed on the board by the defender as indicated on their scenario sheet.
+27 FOG OF WAR MARKERS Placed on the board by the defender as indicated on their scenario sheet.
 A maximum of one marker may be placed in each area.
 The specific hex it is placed on may or may not matter, depending on the rules for that asset.
 Ambush - A unit is hidden in the hex and may be activated on the defending player's turn.
 Alternately, if it is revealed by the normal movements of the attacker the ambushing unit may take an immediate action upon being revealed.
-Bunker - Provides a defensive bonus to any two infantry in that hex.
-Forward field of fire only.
+Empty - Simply a bluff to confuse; there is nothing there.